 Skip to main content

-Schema migrations on production databases should ideally be automated within CI/CD pipelines, keeping developers from needing root access.
-However, this setup isn't always the case, leading to Schema Drift, where database schemas drift from their intended state, causing inconsistencies and issues.
+Schema migrations on production databases should ideally be automated using CI/CD pipelines, preventing developers from needing root access.
+However, not every team follows this setup, allowing developers to make direct changes to production databases.
+This leads to Schema Drift, or database drift, where the live database schema deviates from its intended, version-controlled state.

 Schema drift is dangerous because it can lead to unexpected behavior in applications, data corruption, and even system outages.
 When the actual database schema deviates from the expected schema, queries may fail, data integrity constraints may be violated, and application logic may break.
 Additionally, schema migrations are planned based on the assumption the target database is in a specific state and may fail and cause unknown side effects.
 This can result in hard-to-debug issues and degraded system performance, ultimately affecting the reliability and stability of your application.

-You can use Atlas Schema Monitoring to detect schema drift and ensure your database schema are always in sync with their intended state.
-Atlas schema monitoring automatically detects schema drift by comparing the actual database schema with the intended schema.
-If a drift is detected, Atlas will notify you and provide detailed information about the drift, including an ERD, HCL and SQL of the diff.
+Atlas Schema Monitoring detects schema drift and ensures your database schemas are always in sync with their intended states.
+Atlas automatically detects schema drift by regularly comparing the actual database schema with the intended schema.
+If a difference is found, Atlas will notify you and provide detailed information about the drift, including an ERD and HCL or SQL representations of the diff.
+The following sections will show how to set up automated schema drift detection and monitoring for your database with Atlas.

-To enable drift detection, go the checks tab in Monitoring page and click on new button.
+To enable drift detection in Atlas Cloud, go to the Checks tab in the Monitoring page and click on new button.

 You can compare the snapshot scope schema with another scope's schema or with a deployed migration target.